kudobuilder/kudo/keps/0009-operator-toolkit.md

   trigger: deploy
 ```

-These values are meant to be overridden by Instance resources when instantiating an operator.
+These values are meant to be overridden by Instance resources when instantiating an framework.

 This file undergoes a Go template pass on Instance instantiation before being parsed.
 This is described more in detail in [Parameters](#parameters).

 #### common/

-The common directory contains 0-to-many YAML manifests for all instances of the operator to leverage.
+The common directory contains 0-to-many YAML manifests for all instances of the framework to leverage.
 The requirement/scope of these objects is defined in [KEP 0005](0005-cluster-resources-for-crds.md)

 #### templates/

-The templates directory contains 0-to-many YAML manifests for operator tasks to use.
+The templates directory contains 0-to-many YAML manifests for framework tasks to use.
 These are described in more detail in [Templates](#templates).

 Each template undergoes a Go template pass for an Instance when it's corresponding Task is run.

 ### Plans

-Plans are the core unit of operation within a KUDO operator.
+Plans are the core unit of operation within a KUDO framework.
 Each KUDO plan represents an individual unit of operations work.
-This may include backups, restores, deployments, upgrades, compaction, or any other myriad of operations that an application operator may want to perform with KUDO.
+This may include backups, restores, deployments, upgrades, compaction, or any other myriad of operations that an application framework may want to perform with KUDO.

 A single plan is composed of [Steps](#steps) and a step is composed of [tasks](#tasks).
 Individual steps are executed sequentially by default while the tasks within the step are executed in parallel.